Inside Disneyland's Star Wars Galaxy's Edge

 It was going to be hard to compete with the Millennium *bleeping* Falcon, but I kept an open mind when we walked past a giant X-Wing fighter which happened to be parked next to a smaller A-Wing.
 We'd clearly entered Resistance territory at this point.

-Keep in mind I only had about 10 minutes to experience this, so I wasn't really going to be putting together a droid from scratch as most tourists would.
-It ended up being an adorable R2 replica, about the size of a teddy bear that you can take with you and drive via remote control.
+Keep in mind I only had about five minutes to experience this, so I wasn't really going to be putting together a droid from scratch as most tourists would.
+They even have a power tool at each station so you can drill the legs into your own droid.
+Mine came preassembled already: an adorable R2 replica, about the size of a teddy bear.
+You press a button to "activate" your droid and you can even buy a personality chip to put inside of it for an extra $15.
+They also come with a remote control so you can drive him out of there on foot.
 (Sadly I was not able to take my little droid home, but I can see kids having a lot of fun with this.)

-Along the way to our next destination I spotted some Stormtroopers off in the distance.
-Some of the characters at Galaxy's Edge will be easy to recognize, but all the cast members are in costumes and seem to be characters of their own.

 And then for the main course: the food and the drinks.
 For that we were taken to Docking Bay 7, a high-end diner for these parts of the galaxy with a wide selection of drinks and grub.
 I got to try a Mediterranean-style dish and a chocolate soufflé ball shaped like a BB-8.
 They both tasted great, but I think I was expecting more of a foreign flavor to these dishes.
 And that was just the sample platter.
 We were shown a bunch of other dishes you can get at different spots in Galaxy's Edge, but you can read all of that here.

 So what does blue milk actually taste like?
 I got a taste of that too: sugary, fruity and nothing like the creamy lukewarm milk I was expecting.
-You can also get green milk.
+You can also get green milk which I'm assuming has a similar taste.
 And a lot of these drinks come with a kick.
 This is the first of Disneyland's parks (at least for the general public) that serves alcoholic beverages to guests at Oga's Cantina.
 Cheers to that!
-I only got to test out the Yub Nub on media day, which reminded me of a sweet Mai Tai, which I'm not really a fan of, but it had passion fruit seeds inside which gave it an interesting texture.
+I only got to test out the Yub Nub on media day, which reminded me of a sweet, yet surprisingly strong Mai Tai, which I'm not really a fan of, but it had passion fruit seeds inside which gave it an interesting texture.

-After spending most of the day at Galaxy's Edge, it felt like I had more to see and that was probably because it's the largest "land" in Disneyland history.
-You could easily spend a day just discovering all the hidden treasures, and likely waiting in line, for some of the experiences.
+After spending almost 12 hours at Galaxy's Edge, it felt like I still had more to discover.
+That's partly because it's the largest "land" in Disneyland.
+As a fan you could easily spend a day just seeking out all the hidden treasures and easter eggs and likely waiting in line.

 And I didn't even get to witness all of it.
-They're still building out Star Wars: Rise of the Resistance, a roller-coaster-style ride that will put you in the middle of a battle between the First Order and the Resistance complete with a Kylo Ren encounter.
+They're still building out Star Wars: Rise of the Resistance, a roller-coaster-style ride that will put you in the middle of a battle between the First Order and the Resistance which I hear includes with a Kylo Ren encounter.
 This one is set to open before the end of the year.

 Disney World in Orlando is also set to get its own Galaxy's Edge on Aug.
 29 complete with its own Star Wars-themed hotel.
 We got a sneak peek of it last year, and expect it to be a larger, more sprawling version of what we experienced at Disneyland.